AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ![The Experience Platform Profiles dashboard with the Customer AI scoring summary widget highlighted.](../images/profiles/customer-ai-scoring-summary.png)

-Select **[!UICONTROL View model details]** to navigate to the detailed insights page for the selected Customer AI model.
+To navigate to the detailed insights page for the selected Customer AI model, select **[!UICONTROL View model details]**.
 More information on Customer AI can be found on the [discover insights UI guide](../../intelligent-services/customer-ai/user-guide/discover-insights.md)

 ### [!UICONTROL Profile count] {#profile-count}